Ptitlu42/python-exercices-ludiques-arbre-quaternaire/README.md

+## Objective

+Welcome to the fascinating world of QuadTrees! 🌳 In this project, our goal is to bring to life a QuadTree based on the data from files/quadtree.txt and showcase it through a sleek graphical interface using the TkQuadTree class.

-## Objective:
+## Main tasks

-- Starting from the file files/quadtree.txt, generate the associated QuadTree.
-Then, create a graphical interface using the TkQuadTree class to represent it.
+1 - Generate QuadTree:

+- Kick off the journey by generating a QuadTree from the mystical quadtree.txt.

-- Bonus:
+2 - Graphical Interface:

-Replace the binary values of the leaves with numerical values, combine this with a tileset.
-And there you have it, you have generated your tilemap through a quadtree.
+- Unleash the power of visualization with the TkQuadTree class, creating a captivating graphical representation of our QuadTree.🖼️

+**Bonus Challenge:**

+If you're feeling adventurous, embark on the bonus quest!

+- Transform binary leaf values into numerical treasures.
+- Conjure a tileset to breathe life into your QuadTree, crafting a mesmerizing tilemap.

-**Definition of a QuadTree:**
+## Definition of a QuadTree

-A QuadTree, or quaternary tree (Q-tree), is a tree data structure in which each node has four children.
-QuadTrees are most commonly used to partition a two-dimensional space by recursively subdividing it into four nodes.
+Behold the QuadTree, a magical data structure! 🌲 It divides a two-dimensional space into four nodes, recursively breaking down regions into quadrants.
+Our QuadTree, a "region" QuadTree, creates a symphony of sub-regions, with each leaf node holding secrets of a specific realm.

 ![img.png](files/quadtree.png)